Start a swimming workout

 When the workout starts, the screen automatically locks to prevent accidental taps from water droplets.

 - To pause your swim, press the Digital Crown and side button at the same time.

 - To resume your swim, press the Digital Crown and side button again.

 To check your progress, check your watch face.
 You can choose which metrics you see on the screen.

 Unlock your Apple Watch and clear water from the speakers

-When you start a swimming workout, your screen locks to prevent accidental taps.
+When you start a swimming workout, or a Scuba Dive with your Apple Watch Ultra, your screen locks to prevent accidental taps.
 You can see the Lock icon at the top of the screen.
 To use your watch, you need to unlock the screen.

 - To pause your workout, press the Digital Crown and the side button at the same time.

 - Dry your screen.
 If your screen is wet, the water might cause accidental taps.